Natnael-Getahun/my-blogdown-blog/content/project/new_subcities/index.md

 ## Step 3: Run KMeans Clustering

-I used elbow plot to determine optimal number of clusters.
+I used an elbow plot to determine the optimal number of clusters.
 This will accomplish one of our goals, i.e, finding the optimal number of clusters.

 ``` python
 # plotting an elbow plot